mamicam/SpaceRaceGame/README.md

 - javafx-fxml,
 - javafx-graphics.

-The encoding of this apllication is UTF-8.
+The encoding of this application is UTF-8.

 This application is a game "Space Race Game".
 The player has four spaceships to choose from.